Skip to content

 Often misdiagnosed, depression is a disease with multiple causes, about which we still have much to learn.

 Many factors come into play in the onset of depression.
-Vulnerability factors, such as having been a victim of child abuse, lay the groundwork.
-Other so-called triggering factors precede the onset, such as a relationship break-up, the death of a loved one, or poverty.
+Vulnerability factors, including having been abused as a child, set the stage.
+Other factors, referred to as “triggers” precede the onset — for example, a break-up, the death of a loved one, or financial insecurity.

-Genetic factors also appear to have a role, suggesting a hereditary predisposition.
-Chronic disease, smoking, an addiction to alcohol or other substances, and even an unbalanced diet can also increase the risk of depression.
+Genetic factors also appear to play a role, suggesting a predisposition.
+Chronic disease, smoking, an addiction to alcohol or other substances, and even an unbalanced diet can also increase the risk for depression.

 +75%